Rezno24/climbing-blog-project/README.md

 Generate the visualisations
 Fit and evaluate the regression model

-All cleaning and preprocessing steps are fully documented within the notebook.
+All cleaning and preprocessing steps are fully documented within the notebooks.

 # File Structure